TomHughesSAXTech/SAXTech-MegaMind-SAX-Site/FIX-TTS-AUDIO-RESPONSE.md

 The frontend is sending correct TTS settings (enableTTS=true, voice selection) but the webhook response doesn't include the audio data, even though the ElevenLabs TTS node is generating it.

 ## Root Cause
+1. **Simple Memory Input Fix** node is stripping out ALL TTS settings and only passing sessionId and chatInput
+2. **Format Agent Response** node then has no TTS settings to work with, defaulting to enableTTS: false
-The Merge node that combines the AI response with TTS audio is not properly passing the audio data through to the webhook response.
+3. The Merge node that combines the AI response with TTS audio is not properly passing the audio data through to the webhook response.

 ## Solution

+### Step 0: Fix the Simple Memory Input Node (MOST CRITICAL)
+The Simple Memory Input node is stripping out TTS settings.
+It MUST preserve them.

+**Node Name:** `Simple Memory Input Fix`
+**Code:** Copy from `n8n-simple-memory-input-PRESERVE-TTS.js`

+This code:
+- Preserves sessionId and chatInput for memory
+- PRESERVES all TTS settings (enableTTS, voiceId, voiceName, etc.)
+- Passes through user profile for personalization
+- Maintains all context needed downstream

-### Step 0: Fix the Format Agent Response Node (CRITICAL)
+### Step 1: Fix the Format Agent Response Node (CRITICAL)
-The Format Agent Response node needs to properly extract TTS settings from the input.
+The Format Agent Response node needs to properly merge AI output with TTS settings.

 **Node Name:** `Format Agent Response`
-**Code:** Copy from `n8n-format-agent-response-ULTIMATE.js`
+**Code:** Copy from `n8n-format-agent-response-MERGE-FIX.js`

 This code:
-- Searches through ALL inputs to find TTS settings
+- Searches through ALL inputs to find both AI output AND TTS settings
-- Checks webhook data and context data
+- Merges AI Agent output with preserved TTS settings from Simple Memory Input
+- Handles voiceId that's already an ID (like 'gWf6X7X75oO2lF1dH79K')
 - Properly sets enableTTS, voiceId, and sessionId
 - Returns all necessary fields for TTS processing

-### Step 1: Replace the Merge Node with a Code Node
+### Step 2: Replace the Merge Node with a Code Node
 Find the node that merges the Format Agent Response with the TTS output (usually called "Merge TTS with Response" or similar) and replace it with a Code node.

 **Node Name:** `Merge TTS Response`